-As of the end of fiscal year 2016, a total of 4,621,166 shares of our common stock were available for equity awards under the Stock Plan.
+As of the end of fiscal year 2017, a total of 4,216,437 shares of our common stock were available for equity awards under the Stock Plan.
 The Stock Plan imposes annual limits on the number of shares represented by stock options or RSUs that can be granted to any one employee.

 Although the Company does not have a written policy regarding the timing or practices related to granting equity awards, neither the Company nor the Compensation Committee engages in spring-loading, back-dating, or other practices which "time" the grant of equity awards.
-Furthermore, our Stock Plan expressly prohibits the direct repricing, exchanging, or cashing out of "underwater" stock options without shareholder approval.
+Furthermore, our Stock Plan expressly prohibits the direct re-pricing, exchanging, or cashing out of "underwater" stock options without shareholder approval.
 Stock options and RSUs are generally granted at a regularly scheduled meeting of the Compensation Committee, acting as the administrative committee under the Stock Plan (referred to below as the "Administrator"), in the first quarter of each fiscal year (usually in December) after the Company publicly announces its financial results for the prior fiscal year.
-Equity awards may also be made to new hires at the time of employment.
+Equity awards may also be made to new hires at the time of employment or in certain cases for retention purposes.

 Available Awards.
 Our Stock Plan enables us to grant several types of equity awards: stock options, RSUs (both performance-based RSUs and time-based RSUs), restricted stock, stock appreciation rights, and bonus stock.
-However, only stock options and RSUs were granted and outstanding under the Stock Plan during fiscal year 2016; these awards are described below:
+However, only stock options and RSUs were granted and outstanding under the Stock Plan during fiscal year 2017; these awards are described below: